Designated Officer: Director, Human Resources

 4.7 Broadbanding of Professional Positions

 The classification of a position is based on job analysis, which examines and evaluates the requirements of the position.
 Broadbanding is formal recognition that a position spans two adjoining classification levels and is available for positions classified up to and including Professional Level 10.

 Broadbanding can recognise the application by a staff member of additional skills to those required at their substantive classification level.
 At the higher level within the broadband, occupants, through experience, will have developed skills and expertise enabling them to perform more independently the full range of duties at a higher level, and more time will be spent on the more complex functions of the position.

 A staff member may be asked to fill a vacant higher classified position for a specified period.
-If the staff member is in agreement, is performing all of the duties, and accepting the full responsibilities of the position, they will receive an allowance in addition to their normal salary.
-The allowance will be equivalent to the difference between the staff member’s salary and the minimum salary of the position temporarily filled, and is payable provided the period worked is for:
+If the staff member is in agreement, and is performing all of the duties and accepting the full responsibilities of the position, they will receive an allowance in addition to their normal salary.
+The allowance will be equivalent to the difference between the staff member’s salary and the minimum salary of the position temporarily filled and is payable provided the period worked is for:

-- a regular number of days over a short period, for example, 2 days per week for a period of 10 weeks.
+- a regular number of days over a short period, for example, two days per week for a period of 10 weeks

 Where a staff member is performing a percentage of the duties and limited responsibilities of the higher position, the allowance will be a percentage of the difference between the staff member’s salary and the minimum salary of the classification of the position temporarily filled.